The Odds of Playing in the NBA.

 This means out of every 10,000 kids playing basketball in high school only 3 will make it to the pros.
 Note, this doesn’t mean they’re going to stay in the pros more than 5 seconds.
 This doesn’t mean they’re going to get a sneaker deal and be in a Pepsi commercial.
 This simply means they’ll get drafted.

-The bottom line is even if you are convinced you are the next LeBron James, Kobe Bryant, or Moses Malone (Yes, I'm old-school) you better get that education.
-Worst case scenario you use all your new found math knowledge to make sure you don't go bankrupt like Allen Iverson and 80% (or so) of NBA players that file for bankruptcy within 5-years of retirement.
-Best case scenario you know how to handle your money due to all your math knowledge and build an empire like Michael Jordan or at the very least give yourself an option if you blowout your knee or ACL.
+The bottom line is even if you are convinced you are the next LeBron James, Kobe Bryant, or Moses Malone (Yes, I’m old-school) you better get that education.
+Worst case scenario you use all your new found math knowledge to make sure you don’t go bankrupt like Allen Iverson and 80% (or so) of NBA players that file for bankruptcy within 5-years of retirement.
+Best case scenario you know how to handle your money due to all your math knowledge and build an empire like Michael Jordan or at the very least give yourself an option if you blowout your knee or ACL two months into your career.
 It can happen to anyone, just ask Derrick Rose and Kobe Bryant who learnt first hand of their basketball mortality last season.

 Photo Credit: Getty Images